 Weekend Trips – Come Join the Fun!

 Forsyth Audubon offers a wide variety of opportunities to watch birds with fellow Auduboners.
-Close to home there are Second Saturday Bird Walks each month.
-Day trips explore a little further afield, checking out great birdings spots within a couple of hours of Winston-Salem.
+Close to home there are Second Saturday Bird Outings each month.
+Day trips explore a little further afield, checking out great birding spots within a couple of hours of Winston-Salem.
 The chapter also plans winter and spring field trips with overnight stays at coastal and mountain locations, like the Outer Banks, the ACE Basin in South Carolina and Monterey, Virginia.

 Weekend Field Trips.
 We hold at least two weekend field trips each year.
 Beginners are always welcome.
 Our winter trip usually takes advantage of the Martin Luther King holiday in January and spends three nights at a coastal location.
 Recent winter destinations have included Chincoteague/Assateague on the Eastern Shore, Carteret County in North Carolina, the Outer Banks of North Carolina and Huntington Beach in South Carolina.
 Read about some of these trips by clicking on the links below.